pepkit/peppy/doc/source/config-files.rst

 Configuration files
 =========================

-Looper uses `YAML <http://www.yaml.org/>`_ configuration files to describe a project.
-Looper is a very modular system, so there are few different YAML files.
-Since it's easy to confuse what the different configuration files are used for, here's an explanation of each.
+Looper uses `YAML <http://www.yaml.org/>`_ configuration files for several purposes.
+Looper is designed to be organized, modular, and very configurable, so there are several configuration files.
+We've organized the configuration files so they each handle a different level of infrastructure: environment, project, sample, or pipeline.
+This makes the system very adaptable and portable, but for a newcomer, it is easy to confuse what the different configuration files are used for.
+So, here's an explanation of each for you to use as a reference until you are familiar with the whole ecosystem.
 Which ones you need to know about will depend on whether you're a pipeline user (running pipelines on your project) or a pipeline developer (building your own pipeline).

 Pipeline users